juliaellen/GithubAPI/README.md

 # GithubAPI
-Interrogate the Github API to retruve and display infromation about the logged in developer.
+Interrogate the Github API to retrive and display infromation about the logged in developer.